aftabsyed/cw-react-net/README.md

 ## Description

-This project is written to display all products in a page in a tabular format.
-The project is using the in-memory database and uses Entity Framework Core to perform various database operations.
-The user would be able to perform CRUD operations such as Create, Read, Delete and Update.
+This project is written to display all products on a page in a tabular format.
+The project is using the in-memory database and uses the Entity Framework Core to perform various database operations.
+The user would be able to perform CRUD operations such as Create, Read, Update and Delete.

 There is a unit test project in the repo using the xUnit testing framework for .Net which covers the Test cases.